-- 2.73 If the caseworker considers we should not take the case further, they should explain their reasons on the ECT decision form and contact the complainant to provide their decision.
-(Policy requirements) This contact will usually be by telephone but can also be in writing. - 2.74 If contact is by telephone, the caseworker does not need to write to the complainant, unless they specifically request it.
+- 2.92If the caseworker considers we should not take the case further, they should complete the triage section on Dynamics 365 and contact the complainant to provide their decision.
+(Policy requirements) This contact will usually be by telephone but can also be in writing. - 2.93If contact is by telephone, the caseworker does not need to write to the complainant afterwards, unless they specifically request it.
 If a written response is requested, it must be provided.
 The caseworker must also ensure that a written response is provided to any MPs involved in the case.
-(Legal requirements) - 2.75 A decision to close a case as we consider it has a less serious impact or injustice is made under our general discretion and should be closed using the code 'Triage other reason to decline'.
+(Legal requirements) - 2.94A decision to close a case as a result of our PVM consideration is made under our general discretion and should be closed using the code 'Triage other reason to decline'.